Management consulting: Big Four accounting firms in the management consulting market

 The Big Four audit firms (Deloitte, KPMG, PwC, Ernst & Young) have been working in the strategy consulting market since 2010.
 In 2013, Deloitte acquired Monitor Group—now Monitor Deloitte—while PwC acquired PRTM in 2011 and Booz & Company in 2013—now Strategy&.
 From 2010 to 2013, several Big Four firms have tried to acquire Roland Berger.
 EY followed the trend, with acquisitions of The Parthenon Group in 2014, and both the BeNeLux and French businesses of OC&C in 2016 and 2017, with all now under the EY-Parthenon brand.

-Deloitte has been named as the largest consulting firm for six years running as per Gartner's annual consulting report.
-Deloitte Consulting is broken up into five practices: Strategy, Analytics and M&A, Customer & Marketing, Core Business Operations, Human Capital, Enterprise Technology & Performance.
-They have been ranked #4 on Vault's 2020, 2019, 2018, 2017 and 2016 rankings for consulting firms.

 Trends

 In 2013, an article in Harvard Business Review discussed the prevalent trends within the consulting industry to evolve.
 The authors noted that with knowledge being democratized and information becoming more and more accessible to anyone, the role of management consultants is rapidly changing.
 Moreover, with more online platforms that connect business executives to relevant consultants, the role of the traditional 'firm' is being questioned.